Afridi & Angell inBrief

 Term of Employment Contracts

 Under the old Labour Law, it was permissible to enter into either limited term employment contracts or unlimited term employment contracts.
 However, under the new Labour Law, the concept of unlimited term employment contracts has been removed.
-All employment contracts are now required to be for a limited term of maximum three years.
-It is permissible to renew an employment contract for similar or shorter periods.
+There is no limit on the minimum or maximum number of years of a term.
+It is permissible to renew an employment contract for similar or shorter periods as agreed between the parties.

 The probation period of an employee can be a maximum of six months.
 Under the old Labour Law, either party could terminate an employment contract during probation period without notice.
 Under the new Labour Law, however, notice of termination of employment is required to be served and notice period will vary depending on the circumstances.